-We tune the spring stiffnesses, $k_i$ of each bond $i$ in the network, to achieve cooperative functionality.
-Various algorithms have proven successful in training mechanical networks, including pruning \cite{Goodrich2015Tuning}, discrete gradient descent \cite{Rocks2017Designing}, directed aging \cite{Pashine2019Directed}, and fitness Monte Carlo \cite{Yan2018Principles}.
-In this work, we use the coupled learning algorithm \cite{Stern2021Supervised}.
-This process defines the \textit{free state} as the state when external strain $\varepsilon_s$ is applied only between the pair of nodes at the first site, yielding a response $\varepsilon_t$ at the second site.
-We define the \textit{clamped state} as the state when not only the source strain $\varepsilon_s$ is applied at the first site, but also an external strain $\varepsilon_t+\eta(\varepsilon_s \Delta - \varepsilon_t)$, with $\eta \ll 1$, is applied at the second site, nudging the strain at that site from $\varepsilon_t$ towards the desired strain $\varepsilon_s \Delta$.
+To achieve cooperative functionality, we tune the spring stiffnesses, $k_i$ of each bond (edge) $i$ in the network using the coupled learning algorithm \cite{Stern2021Supervised}.
+This tuning process defines two states with different boundary conditions.
+In the \textit{free state}, an external strain $\varepsilon_s$ is applied only between the pair of nodes at the first (source) site, inducing a response $\varepsilon_t$ at the second (target) site.
+In the \textit{clamped state} the source strain $\varepsilon_s$ is applied as before, while an additional strain $\varepsilon_t+\eta(\varepsilon_s \Delta - \varepsilon_t)$, with $\eta \ll 1$, is imposed at the target site, thereby gently nudging its response towards the desired strain $\varepsilon_s \Delta$.

-In this contrastive learning algorithm, the spring stiffnesses, which mediate interactions between the nodes, serve as the \textit{tunable} degrees of freedom.
+In this contrastive learning algorithm, the spring stiffnesses, which mediate interactions between the nodes, serve as \textit{tunable} degrees of freedom.
 These degrees of freedom are adjusted to minimize the contrast function,

 where, $E^C$ and $E^F$ are the elastic energies of the clamped and free states, derived from spring stiffnesses and the \textit{physical} degrees of freedom, namely the node positions.
 This minimizes the difference between the free and clamped states.
 To accomplish this, we tune spring stiffnesses in conjunction with a $T=0$ overdamped molecular dynamics simulation which governs the node positions.
-It is not necessary for the node positions to equilibrate fully before each adjustment of the tunable degrees of freedom~\cite{Stern2022Physical}.